 Roulette is among the most popular casino games.
-If you are curious about the people who profited from it the most, read on.
+If you are curious about the most successful roulette players who managed to gain a good deal of money playing this exciting game, read on.

 Roulette is one of the most famous games of chance.
 It is offered at both land-based and online casinos, and it has been popularized by movies that feature gambling as a theme.
 Whichever gambling venue you step into in Las Vegas, Atlantic City, Monte Carlo, or Reno, you will get to try out your luck on a Roulette wheel.

 If you like the idea of playing Roulette for big winnings, you are probably eager to learn about the biggest sums of money the game has ever brought to a person.
 In the following lines, we will reveal those lucky people and share their stories with you.
 Some consider them professional Roulette players as they stand out.
 They may serve as an inspiration to you in terms of enhancing your game.

 Before we get to the details, it is essential that you know that every casino game, and that includes Roulette, is designed to bring profit to the house.
 Those who gamble excessively almost always end up on a losing streak.
 However, fortune has smiled upon a few gambling enthusiasts and spun the Roulette wheel in their favor.
 They are the proof that the house cannot always win and that there is a chance of winning this game.

 Charles Wells was a schemer who lived in the 19th century and frequently engaged in gambling.
 His lucky streak inspired a song called “The Man Who Broke the Bank at Monte Carlo.”

 As the story goes, Charles Wells entered the famous Monte Carlo Casino Resort one night in 1891 and won around a million francs at Roulette.
 His winning streak resulted in closing the table for the rest of the night.
 Charles Wells had literally cleared the bank.